gleich/fgh/README.md

 ### ☁️ `fgh clone`

-To actually begin using `fgh`, you'll need to clone a repository, which you can do by running the following in a terminal window:
+To begin using `fgh`, you'll need to clone a repository, which you can do by running the following in a terminal window:

 ```bash
 fgh clone <owner/name>